Best Places to Wake Up in a Vineyard

 Grand Reserve Inn

 Secluded on 40 acres of the Wilderotter Vineyard near Plymouth, the Grand Reserve Inn is a 9,000-square-foot Tuscan-inspired villa with sweeping views of the vineyards and the Sierra Foothills beyond.
-The inn was built by Jay and Maggie Wilderotter in 2016.
+Built in 2016, the inn is owned by Teneral Cellars, which is a certified women-owned business committed to empowering women and promoting gender and racial equity.
 Each of the inn’s five luxurious suites offers vineyard views through arched windows and private patios to catch the sun rising or setting over the bucolic estate.
 The spacious suites also feature gas fireplaces, dreamy king beds, spa-like baths, and luxe amenities.
-Guests of the inn are treated to private VIP wine tasting experiences, wine and cheese pairings, and gourmet breakfasts served each day.
+Guests of the inn are treated to private VIP wine-tasting experiences, wine and cheese pairings, and gourmet breakfasts served each day.
 In the evenings, guests can relax beside the outdoor fire pits overlooking the vineyards.
 The award-winning Wilderotter Vineyard grows 21 varietals, including Zinfandel, Syrah, Tempranillo, Barbera, Viognier, Petite Sirah, Mourvèdre, Grenache, and their signature Sauvignon Blanc.

 Amador Harvest Inn